insideout10/wordlift-plugin/src/readme.txt

 = 3.60.0 (????-??-??) =
 * Enhancement: [#626](https://github.com/insideout10/wordlift-plugin/issues/626): Cache JSON-LD, introduce an explicit caching layer.
+* Enhancement: [#518](https://github.com/insideout10/wordlift-plugin/issues/518): Add the type when 2 or more entities have the same title.
 * Enhancement: [#514](https://github.com/insideout10/wordlift-plugin/issues/514): Add the occurrences of an entity within an article by default in Content Classification.

 = 3.15.6 (2017-11-15) =